Maybe I was just lucky. Oh no, not another Ayahuasca tale....

 Experiencing emotion-less sadness

-While processing some deep emotions without really knowing what they were, I experienced all physical signs of sadness.
-In particular these included streaming tears.
-But I felt none of the usual emotions of sadness.
-Neither was there a story attached to it.
-Instead, I was watching myself having sadness without feeling sadness.
+While processing some deep emotions without really knowing what they were, I experienced all the physical signs of sadness.
+These included, in particular, flowing tears.
+But I did not feel any of the usual emotions of sadness.
+There was no story attached to it either.
+Instead, I observed myself being sad without feeling sad.
 Very unusual!

 From that I learned a practice of letting myself experience emotions through somato-sensory inner expression without attaching a story to it.